openstack/ironic-specs/specs/approved/notifications.rst

   * "end" will be used when an action that is not immediate succeeds.
   * "error" will be used when an action fails, regardless of whether the action is immediate or not.
-  * "success" will be used when an action that is immediate succeeds.
+  * "success" will be used when an action that succeeds almost immediately, and there is no need to report the intermediate resource states.

   event_type will have a base class defining these fields, with subclasses for each type of event that occurs.
 These subclasses will be